Assisted Living

 • A person who requires substantial supervision due to cognitive impairments (Alzheimer’s disease or another type of dementia)

 To deduct any medical expenses, taxpayers must itemize their deductions.
-Itemizing your medical deductions can lower the amount of taxes you owe and give you a larger return than a standard deduction, if those out-of-pocket costs exceed 7.5% of your AGI.[02]
+Itemizing your medical deductions can lower the amount of taxes you owe and give you a larger return than a standard deduction, if those out-of-pocket costs exceed 7.5% of your adjusted gross income (AGI).[02]

 Keep in mind, however, that itemizing medical deductions not always be more beneficial than a standard deduction, depending on your circumstances.